Prodigy (online service): Growth

+Acquisition

-In 2000, with subscriber growth exploding and brand attributes at an all-time high, Prodigy explored a number of partnership deals including what would have been an unprecedented three-way merger with Earthlink and Mindspring.
+In 2000, with subscriber growth exploding and brand attributes at an all-time high, Prodigy explored several partnership deals, including what would have been an unprecedented three-way merger with Earthlink and Mindspring.
 Ultimately, SBC bought a 43% interest in the company, and Prodigy became the exclusive provider to SBC's 77 million high-speed Internet customers.
 More than a year later after the launch of Prodigy Broadband (conceived and led by Chris Spanos), SBC bought controlling interest for $465 million when Prodigy was the fourth-largest Internet service provider behind America Online, Microsoft's MSN, and EarthLink.
-Prodigy in 2000 was reported to have 3.1 million subscribers of its own, of which 1.3 million were DSL customers.
+Prodigy in 2000 was reported to have 3.1 million subscribers, of which 1.3 million were DSL customers.

 Attempts by SBC to sell the Prodigy brand became public knowledge on December 9, 2005.

 In late 2006, SBC purchased AT&T Corporation and re-branded itself as AT&T Inc. As of early 2007, there remained within AT&T's Internet operations a small group of former Prodigy employees located in AT&T's Austin, Texas, and White Plains, New York, facilities.
 What had started 27 years earlier as an AT&T online experiment had come full circle.

-Through 2009, the domain www.prodigy.net redirected to my.att.net, which appeared to be a Yahoo!-based content and search portal linking mostly to other online services.
+Through 2009, the domain www.prodigy.net redirected to my.att.net, which appeared to be a Yahoo!-based content and search portal mainly linking to other online services.

 AT&T stopped serving Prodigy-created webpages in 2011, severing yet another tie with the brand.